 Q: What does the club fee cover?

-The annual club fee of $40 covers United States Curling Association (USCA) dues of $28 and the $9 premium for the USCA Club Insurance Program, leaving $3 to cover incidental club costs incurred throughout the season.
+The annual club fee of $50 covers United States Curling Association (USCA) dues, a premium for the USCA Club Insurance Program, and to cover incidental club costs incurred throughout the season.